Romy London

 ingredients for matcha cookies on a wooden platter

 • Butter - I use unsalted butter from Flora Plant Butter, which is a vegan butter, for most of my baking recipes.
 Make sure the butter is at room temperature.
+You can make this recipe with brown butter as well!
+Simply blend the brown butter and sugar in the first step until well combined, then continue with the recipe as per the instructions.

 • Light Brown Sugar - I love using brown sugar for these cookies as I love them super chewy!
+These cookies are just as delicious using white sugar, however swapping the brown sugar for caster sugar will make them less chewy.
+You can also mix white and brown sugar for a crispy exterior and chewy center.

 • Milk - I used soya milk for this recipe.

 • Vanilla Extract - I used a liquid vanilla extract.
+You can also use ¼ teaspoon vanilla powder or ¼ teaspoon vanilla paste.

 • Flour - For the cookies, I used all-purpose flour (plain flour).